Contact Us 1-800-596-4880

 At the HTTP Request global configuration level

 Configure default headers at the HTTP global configuration level to avoid specifying every header on every single request.
 With this configuration, those headers are added to every outbound request, alongside any headers you configure at the HTTP Request operation level.
-Additionally, the default headers also accept expressions, allowing you to use dynamic values.
+Some parameters, including the default headers, also accept expressions, allowing you to use dynamic values.

 The following example shows how to configure the Headers field at the HTTP Request operation level in Studio: